hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 <http://libreboot.org/docs/install/#flashrom>.
 Cd to the libreboot\_util
 directory and update the flash chip contents:\
 \# **./flash update libreboot.rom**\
-And wait for the \"Verifying flash\...
-VERIFIED.\" Once you have done that, shut down and then boot up with your new configuration.
+And wait for the "Verifying flash\...
+VERIFIED."
+Once you have done that, shut down and then boot up with your new configuration.

 When done, delete GRUB (remember, we only needed it for the